buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_AudioVisualApplianceTypeRecordingEquipment.md

+# Pset_AudioVisualApplianceTypeRecordingEquipment

 Properties common to _IfcAudioVisualAppliance_ with predefined type set to RECORDINGEQUIPMENT.
 <!-- end of short definition -->